MoWiNG-Lab/CSI-Pi/README.md

 If they do, then CSI-Pi will automatically pass the new line to the `process()` method.
 You are free to process the new line in any way that you see fit.

-Currently, there are [https://github.com/StevenMHernandez/CSI-Pi/blob/main/src/csi_pi/tty_plugins/](three tty_plugins) built-into CSI-Pi.
+Currently, there are [three tty_plugins](https://github.com/StevenMHernandez/CSI-Pi/blob/main/src/csi_pi/tty_plugins/) built-into CSI-Pi.
 To create your own tty_plugins, create a new python file and build a new class which implements the above interface.
 To install the new tty_plugin, add it to `TTY_PLUGINS` within `~/.env` and restart the CSI-Pi service.